- Briefing Room

 9. If a State opts out of the RTP, will it still have access for administrative funds to administer projects from previous years?

-No. The ability to use RTP funds for State administrative costs is limited to a percentage "of the apportionment made to the State for the fiscal year" (which would include the RTP set-aside funds).
-(23 U.S.C.
-206(d)(2)(H)).
-If there is no program to administer, then the administrative funds cannot be permitted.
+No. The ability to use RTP funds for State administrative costs is limited to a percentage "of the apportionment made to the State for the fiscal year" (which would include the RTP set-aside funds).29 If there is no apportionment, then there is no program to administer, and the administrative funds cannot be permitted.

-No. MAP-21 does not have a transferability provision for the RTP set-aside.
+No. See FHWA Order 4551.1: Fund Transfers to Other Agencies and Among Title 23 Programs.
+MAP-21 does not have a transferability provision for the RTP set-aside.
 Some projects may be eligible both under the RTP and TAP, and a State can choose whether to obligate RTP or TAP funds for such projects.
 Also, States have broad discretion to use STP funds for projects eligible under TAP or RTP.
 Note that if a State opts out of the RTP, such funds remain TAP funds, and the transferability provisions pertaining to TAP would apply.